 Since being established in 2018, VISIBLE has developed unique and impactful training and engagement opportunities for senior campus leaders, department leadership and faculty to advance intersectional gender equality in STEM fields.

 In 2018, Villanova University was awarded a $3 Million National Science Foundation ADVANCE Institutional Transformation Grant to fund a project that will encourage and support the advancement of women in the Science, Technology, Engineering and Math (STEM) fields.
-The goal of ADVANCE at the National Science Foundation is to increase the representation of women in STEM careers at all levels, thereby contributing to development of a more diverse STEM workforce.
+The goal of ADVANCE at the National Science Foundation is to increase the representation of women in STEM careers at all levels, thereby contributing to the development of a more diverse STEM workforce.

-Villanova is an institution in transition, as evidenced by the University’s elevation by the Carnegie Foundation to a Doctoral Research Institution in 2016, implementation of a new ten-year Strategic Plan in 2020, and changes in leadership at both the University and college level.
-The arrival of COVID-19 in 2020 brought additional change for all institutions of higher education, including differential impacts of the pandemic on scholars, an economic downturn, and calls for addressing racial inequities in society.
+Villanova is an institution in transition, as evidenced by the University’s elevation by the Carnegie Foundation to a Doctoral Research Institution in 2016, the implementation of a new ten-year Strategic Plan in 2020, and changes in leadership at both the University and college level.
+The arrival of COVID-19 in 2020 brought additional change for all institutions of higher education, including differential impacts of the pandemic on scholars, an economic downturn and calls for addressing racial inequities in society.